gohugoio/hugoDocs/content/en/showcase/ampio-help/index.md

 maintainers of the Knowledge Base included non-programmers who had to be able to create contents and navigate the architecture of the site just as well as those adept at coding.

-We have started our journey with the following requirements:
+We started our journey with the following requirements:

  - ease of contribution,
  - efficient search capabilities,
  - possibility of deployment to simple shared hosting,
- - proper support for multilinguality.
+ - proper support for multilingualism.

 ## Dark ages of WordPress

-Given that, first revision of the service was built upon WordPress with commercial knowledge base plugin.
-The initial requirements seemed not to be exorbitant, yet we were surprised to see, how little of the available solutions covered them all.
-Especially, the case of multilinguality seems to be particularly neglected across the products.
+With the above-mentioned in mind, we built our first revision of the service in WordPress with commercial knowledge base plugin.
+The initial requirements seemed not to be exorbitant, yet we were surprised to see, how few of the available solutions covered them all.
+Especially, the case of multilingualism turned out to be particularly neglected across the products.

-The wordpress based products made big promises - pay some bucks, bootstrap the service in minutes, and forget about all the developement troubles.
-And those promises might even be true, but only for most generic deployments.
-In our case we were dealing with more and more trade-offs.
-And the solution was just slow on the simple shared hosting environment we have dedicated for the job.
+The WordPress-based products made big promises - pay some bucks, bootstrap the service in minutes, and forget about all the developement troubles.
+And those promises might even be delivered on, but only for the most generic deployments.
+In our case, we were dealing with more and more trade-offs.
+Plus, the solution was just slow on the simple shared hosting environment that we dedicated for the job.

 ## Turning point

-The turning point was the introduction of a new requirement - each document was to be downloadable in a PDF format.
-Such functionality was not available in the plugins we owned nor in any other plugin fulfilling ours other needs.
-Nobody in our team was brave enough to add such functionality to the current stack, so we decided to start from scratch.
+The turning point was the introduction of a new key requirement - each document was to be downloadable in a PDF format.
+Such functionality was not available in the plugins we owned, nor did it look like any of the other existing WordPress plugins could fulfill our needs to a satisfactory degree.
+Nobody in our team was brave enough to add such a functionality to the current stack, so we decided to start from scratch.

-One of the key requirements was related to the fact, that mostly non-programmers was to be responsible of service maintenance and content creation.
-Initially we were roaming in the direction of headless CMS based solutions, but finally we made a bold move and decided to create git managed jamstack service and see what will happen.
+On top of that new development, we had to remember another one of our key requirements, namely, that mostly non-programmers were to be responsible for the service maintenance and content creation.
+Initially, we were leaning towards headless CMS-based solutions, but finally we made a bold move and decided to create a git managed jamstack service and see what happens.

 ## Hugo to the rescue!

 Hugo was our first choice of SSG.
-The multilinguality support was the primary feature that convinced us.
-Later on, going through the documentation we were discovering new exciting features, that we didn't know we needed at the begining.
+The multilingualism support was the primary feature that convinced us.
+Later on, going through the documentation, we kept on discovering new exciting features that we didn't even know we needed at the begining.

-The rich functionalities of wordpress WYSIWYG editors quickly turned out to be a curse.
-Quickly it became hard to maintain formatting consistency across documents prepared by multiple contributors.
+The rich functionalities of WordPress WYSIWYG editors soon turned out to be a curse.
+It became burdensom to maintain formatting consistency across documents prepared by multiple contributors.
-Markdown gives a lot less flexibility, but the constraints imposed by the notation ensure that each document will be prepared in consistent way.
-And in the cases where Markdown was not enough, hugo shortcodes gave us all what we needed to get the results we needed.
+When we considered Markdown, we knew that it gives a lot less flexibility, but that proved to be a blessing in disguise - the constraints imposed by the notation ensured that each document will be prepared in the same way.
+And in the cases where Markdown was not enough, hugo shortcodes gave us all that we needed to get the results we anticipated.

-For the PDF generation, we utilized [custom output formats](https://gohugo.io/templates/output-formats/) to produce intermediary documents representation, which is then consumed by our custom tool transforming them to TeX documents, which are finally used to produce PDF output.
+In terms of PDF generation, we utilised [custom output formats](https://gohugo.io/templates/output-formats/) to produce an intermediary document representations, which are consumed by our custom tool transforming them to TeX documents, which are finally used to produce a PDF output.

-Custom output formats are also used to create search index.
-The search functionality is build upon brilliant TNTSearch library.
+Custom output formats were also used to create search indexes.
+The search functionality is built on the brilliant TNTSearch library.
 The search queries and results are handled by PHP snippets embedded into static documents handled by hugo.

-We have even implemented a simple REST API generated by hugo!
-Up until now, we have not come up with a thing that could not be done with this stack.
-While in WordPress based solutions we were struggling with things as simple as defining custom documents ordering in one of taxonomies lists views.
+We even implemented a simple REST API generated by hugo!
+We are yet to come up with a thing that cannot be achieved with this stack, while in WordPress-based solutions we were struggling with things as simple as defining custom document ordering in one of taxonomies list views...

 Speaking of hugo, we cannot forget about the speed.
-At the beginning we were not considering it a killer feature, but as our documents base grow, we appreciate it more and more.
-Dry-runs are not so common - most of the time we are working on one of the documents with cache already built during the previous hugo runs.
-In such scenario, hugo rebuilds the site in about a second - we consider it a very good result.
+At the beginning we were not considering it a killer feature, but as our document base grew, we appreciated it more and more.
+Dry-runs are not so common - most of the time we are working on one of the documents with cache already built during one of the previous hugo runs.
+In such a scenario, hugo rebuilds the site in about a second and we consider it a very good result.

 ```